marketplace-vendor-resources/marketplace_docs/mp-licensing/multiple-payments-and-refunds.md

 # Trying to explain many payments and refunds in quick succession

-Question to Ecosystem help (ECOHELP-22840 but private)
+Question to Ecosystem help (ECOHELP-22840 for reference, but private)

 ## Question: